GoodAlex223/rule_indicators/README.md

     - mode button
   - Present time (to check the clock module)
 - Renamed general* and spindel* variables to more appropriate
+- Added delay for modeButton interruption to avoid button rattling.
+Created varuable that handle previous currTime.
+If currTime - prev currTime >= 1 then button will change mode to next

 ## 04.02.24